lasernoises/is-this-a-lisp/README.md

 ### Is this a LISP?

+I wanted to make a LISP.
+But I don't know what a LISP is.
+I heard it has something to do with lists.

 #### File Extension

 Since we're not sure whether this is a LISP you should use `.lisp?` as a file extension.
 That way if